joelclermont/kendo-docs/api/dataviz/chart.md

 ### `valueAxis.majorUnit` : **Number**

 The interval between major divisions.
-For instance, on a column chart, its the step size while going up the vertical axis.You can additionally have minor steps and ticks in between the major ones by adjusting the **minorUnit**, **minorTicks.size**.

-#### Example

-    $("#chart").kendoChart({
-        valueAxis: {
-            // show ticks in steps of 100.
-            majorUnit: 100,
-            // by default, the size is 4. increase it to 5 pixels. majorTicks.size: 5,
-            // only the number will appear.
-            majorTicks.visible: false
-        },
-        ...
-    });

 ### `valueAxis.max` : **Number** *(default: 1)*

  The maximum value of the axis.
-This is often used in combination with the **min** configuration method to adjust the size of the chart relative to the charting area.
+This is often used in combination with the **min** configuration option.

-#### Example

-    $("#chart").kendoChart({
-        // assuming the data set lowest value is 20 and the highest is 100,
-        // we can make the chart bigger in the chart area by adjusting the min/max values
-        valueAxis: {
-            min: 10,
-            max: 100
-        },
-        ...
-    });

 ### `valueAxis.min` : **Number** *(default: 0)*

  The minimum value of the axis.
-This is often used in combination with the **max** configuration method to adjust the size of the chart relative to the charting area.
+This is often used in combination with the **max** configuration option.

-#### Example

-    $("#chart").kendoChart({
-        // assuming the data set lowest value is 20 and the highest is 100,
-        // we can make the chart bigger in the chart area by adjusting the min/max values
-        valueAxis: {
-            min: 10,
-            max: 100
-        },
-        ...
-    });

 ### `valueAxis.minorGridLines` : **Object**